beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ```

 ##### git revert
-Rool back a commit which has already been pushed and create a new commit to the history with the undone changes. **Highlight** no Git history will be lost.
+Rool back a commit which has already been pushed and create a new commit to the history with the undone changes. **Highlight:** no Git history will be lost.

 ``` sh